COPYRIGHT, PLEASE NOTE

 Three Musketeers of Swan

-The new composition is made so that the veil nebula supernova remnant fits to the field of view.
+This new composition is designed to frame the Veil Nebula supernova remnant within the field of view.

 Bang, bang & bang